 When placed on your bike, what appears bright or aggressive on a display may sound fine.
 Having stated that, during the auditioning process, the standard criteria of smooth response and lack of resonance remain true.
 No amount of tuning will be able to remove distortion if the midrange is harsh or the speakers sound muddy.

 If you want greater output, you may install additional speakers after you’ve picked outstanding speakers for the existing positions on your bike.
 Several firms produce pods designed to attach speakers on each side of the radiator or the engine guard for Harley-Davidson owners.
-The majority of these speakers are made for 6.5-inch speakers.
+The majority of these speakers made of 6.5-inch speakers.
 “Lowers” refers to the location of the speakers.

 Upgrading the lids on a set of saddlebags for the back of your bike is a terrific way to add big sound to your motorcycle audio system.
 Although most of these lids have room for a 6-9 speaker, others employ 6.5-inch or dual 6.5-inch or 8-inch drivers.
 These lid covers come in a variety of colors or can be custom painted to fit your bike.